 Vicente: Probably during school, in an elective physics class.

-I was fascinated with the idea of time’s relativity, dark matter, parallel worlds and more, to the point that I went to study Astronomy after leaving school.
-Although that only lasted a year for different reasons, the love and interest for the topic still remains.
+I was fascinated with the idea of time’s relativity, dark matter, and parallel worlds, to the point that I went to study astronomy after leaving school.
+Although that only lasted a year for different reasons, my love for the topic still remains.

-Aaron: I love the idea of how wrong things can go by even the simplest changes.
-I feel you can have a more positive understanding on how our world is, even with everything, this is still a way better outcome than becoming eldritch creatures.
+Aaron: I love the idea of simple changes making things go completely wrong.
+I feel you can have a more positive understanding on how our world is.

 What is the message your game is trying to convey?